 - The results of the IGF shall be recorded in action-oriented, but non-binding recommendations or reports.
 This ensures that they can find their way into policy making processes.

 The Options Paper is part of an initiative by the United Nations to increase the effectiveness of the existing structures of global cooperation in the fields of Internet and digitalization (see Follow-up on Digital Cooperation Architecture [insert link to Follow-up tab]).
-The Government of the United Arab Emirates together with the German Federal Ministry for Economic Affairs and Energy and the German Federal Foreign Office conducted a global consultation, asking stakeholders all over the world for their views (see Contributions [insert link to Contributions tab]).
+The Government of the United Arab Emirates together with the German Federal Ministry for Economic Affairs and Climate Action and the German Federal Foreign Office conducted a global consultation, asking stakeholders all over the world for their views (see Contributions [insert link to Contributions tab]).
 Despite the challenges presented by the COVID-19 pandemic and thanks to the opportunities provided by digital technologies, individuals and organizations from over one hundred countries could join the discussions and contribute their ideas to the Options Paper.
 It was widely agreed that the pandemic has highlighted more than ever the need for Digital Cooperation at the international level, in an increasingly interdependent world.